KTHlogo Matematik

 • Om man vill hålla nere kostnaderna för lagerhållning och minska svinnet så krävs planering vid beställning av nya varor och en god kännedom om efterfrågan.
 Vi vill studera en enkel modell och se på effekterna av kundbeteende och prissättning.

-• Formation control of unicycles
+• Formation control of autonomous robots

 För att välja ett projekt med oss, maila jankr@kth.se, och skriv vilka projekt ni helst vill jobba med (första val, andra val, och tredjeval).
 Vi försöker alltid ge er ert första val (det lyckas ofta).
-Deadline för att skicka in önskemål om projekt är December 5:e.
+Deadline för att skicka in önskemål om projekt är December 1.

 Flera av projekten relaterar till befintlig forskning inom avdelningen och det finns i Stockholmsområdet ledande industri och forskningsföretag inom dessa tillämpningsområden.
 Andra projekt behandlar grundläggande matematiska problem inom ämnet vilka kan tillämpas inom många områden.